Moris299/Infobox/readme.md

 ![Infobox](https://i.imgur.com/HENIx5L.png)

 Infobox - box with useful informations
-This is a little box, created for forum, to inform about birthdays, events and display some intresting information about current day.
+This is a little box, created for forums, to inform about birthdays, events and display some intresting information about current day.

 Forums using this script: